Contrast-Security-OSS/contrastscan-action/README.md

   - API key
   - Organization ID
 ## Required inputs
 - apiKey - An API key from the Contrast platform.
+TEST
 - authHeader - User authorization credentials from Contrast.
 - orgId - The ID of your organization in Contrast.
 - artifact - The artifact to scan on the Contrast platform.